SentinelByte/Detection_as_Code/README.md

 ## 🧪 Testing

+You can run this code locally and see if everything works.
+Make sure you have connection between your local machine to the Elastic endpint.
 To ensure your detection rules are functioning as expected, run the following one by one:
 1. craft_json.py
 2. create_rile.py